How To Block People From Seeing Your Instagram Live Video, If You Value Your Privacy

 - Make sure you're on your own profile and then tap the three horizontal lines in the top right corner

-- Tap "Story" as listed under "Account"
+- Tap "Story" as listed under "Interactions"

 - Tap "Hide My Story From"

-If you do it right, hiding your story and live videos from one follower will look like this:
+If you do it right, hiding your Story and Live videos from one follower will look like this:

 A quicker route?
 When you're looking at who's watched your regular Instagram Story, tap the three dots next to their name, and then "Hide Story From [Whoever]."
 Boom, done.

 If your Instagram account is some sacred circle and your live streams are meant for selected eyes only, then, well, hide until you're satisfied.
 But remember, when you do take the plunge, all of your (unblocked and un-hidden from) followers could get the message that you're going live.